Gibihakkasy/kms-pilot-project/requirements/masterplan.md

 ## AI-Powered Knowledge Management System (KMS) Pilot – Masterplan

 ### Objective
-Build a local prototype to demonstrate AI-powered semantic search and question-answering over PDF-based internal policies and SOPs.
+Build a local prototype to demonstrate AI-powered semantic search and question-answering over PDF-based OJK regulatory documents.
 The pilot will run for 1 week, targeting internal usage by a single user with minimal technical setup.
+The system will monitor a folder for new or updated PDFs and automatically reprocess them.
+It will also support a conversational assistant-style interface for more natural interaction.

 ### Target Outcome
 - Semantic search capability over local PDFs (English and Indonesian)
 - Natural language QA with source reference (file name and page number)
-- Simple Gradio web interface
+- Assistant-style Gradio web interface with conversational history
 - End-to-end offline-compatible setup with OpenAI API
+- Automatic document refresh and vector index updates when files change

 ### Scope